UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/index.md

 ## Training

-Due to the on-going COVID-19 pandemic, our ordinary training courses have been suspended indefinitely.

 We have an online Moodle course "Introduction to the Unix Shell" and infrequently provide a training course aimed at getting users up and running on one of our main clusters. ["Introduction to the Unix Shell (Moodle)](https://moodle.ucl.ac.uk/course/view.php?id=12953) (UCL users), [GitHub-Pages](http://rits.github-pages.ucl.ac.uk/intro-unix-shell/index.html) (non-UCL users), additional resources can be found on [UCL mediacentral](https://mediacentral.ucl.ac.uk).

 We have an online Moodle course "Introduction to High Performance Computing at UCL" aimed at getting users comfortable with using HPC at UCL. ["Introduction to High Performance Computing at UCL" (Moodle)](https://moodle.ucl.ac.uk/course/view.php?id=33216)
 (UCL users), non-UCL users will have to go to [UCL mediacentral](https://mediacentral.ucl.ac.uk) and search for "HPC".

+We run some instances of these courses between specified dates with scheduled online tutorial sessions or they can be done self-service at any time.

 Please see our
-[Research IT Training page](https://www.ucl.ac.uk/advanced-research-computing/education/training) for details.
+[Research IT Training page](https://www.ucl.ac.uk/advanced-research-computing/education/training) for details of when the taught versions of these courses are run.